nsxiv/nsxiv-extra/README.md

 yourself and submit a pull request.
 If you're unable to do so, then you may contact the patch author if contact info has been provided.

-For patch submitter and contributors, it's encouraged to provide some sort of contact info so that users can send bug reports (or gratitude :)).
+For patch submitter and contributors, it's encouraged (but not required) to provide some sort of contact info so that users can send bug reports (or gratitude :)).
 The *preferred* contact method should be an email, however you're free to submit whatever you'd like.